ve7ggh/CW-USB-Adapter-1.1/firmware/FIRMWARE_v1_3_STABLE/HOWTO.md

 ## Overview

 The VE7GGH CW USB Adapter connects an iambic CW paddle to a computer as a standard USB HID keyboard.
-It converts the **Dit** paddle contact to **Left Ctrl** and the **Dah** contact to **Right Ctrl**, allowing compatible CW practice, contest, and web keyer software to receive direct paddle input.
+It converts the **Dit** paddle contact to **Left Ctrl** and the **Dah** contact to **Right Ctrl**, allowing compatible CW practice, and web keyer software to receive direct paddle input.
+A growing list of compatibility is being listed in the main project README.

 ## Features and Benefits